Non-abelian $p$-adic Rankin-Selberg $L$-functions and non-vanishing of central $L$-values: Introduction

 \section{Introduction}

-Fix a rational prime $p,$ a number field $F/\QQ$ and define the reductive group Consider the Rankin-Selberg $L$-function $L(s,\Pi\widehat{\otimes}\Sigma)$ attached to an irreducible cuspidal automorphic representation $\Pi\widehat{\otimes}\Sigma$ of $G(\Adeles)$ in the sense of Jacquet, Piatetski-Shapiro and Shalika \citep{jpss1979a,jpss1979b,jpss1983}.
+Fix a rational prime $p,$ a number field $F/\QQ$ and define the reductive group Consider the Rankin-Selberg $L$-function $L(s,\Pi\widehat{\otimes}\Sigma)$ attached to an irreducible cuspidal automorphic representation $\Pi\widehat{\otimes}\Sigma$ of $G(\Adeles)$ as studied by Jacquet, Piatetski-Shapiro and Shalika \citep{jpss1979a,jpss1979b,jpss1983}.